Public health privacy notice

 - public health advice to National Health Service commissioners

 We provide a range of other services designed to improve health and wellbeing in Hackney

 The Council and Corporation receives an annual public health grant from the Department of Health, subject to provision of certain services, including:

 - recovery from alcohol and / or drug misuse

 - activities to promote exercise, healthy eating, and a healthy environment

-Other public health services delivered by the council, in order to meet its general duty to improve the health of people in Hackney, include:
+Other public health services delivered or commissioned by the Council and Corporation, to meet the general duty to improve the health of people in Hackney and the City of London, include:

 - support for women at risk of domestic abuse